 The Aerobic, Anaerobic and Back to Aerobic Sequence

-The diagram below should provide a broad overview of the complexity of the stages of biological decomposition in a landfill.
+The diagram below should provide a broad overview of the complex stages of biological decomposition in a landfill:

 Printable version for those with Microsoft PowerPoint (Tm).